cartesi/docs/cartesi-rollups/api/index.md

 When designing the APIs for this communication with the framework, we wanted to ensure developers could create their applications without worrying too much about the low-level components of Cartesi Rollups.
 In particular, we wanted to allow the backend code to abstract away whether it ran inside a specific virtual machine.

-With this in mind, we decided to offer APIs on top of HTTP as a convenience layer for this communication, leveraging a well-known standards in software engineering.
+With this in mind, we decided to offer APIs on top of HTTP as a convenience layer for this communication, leveraging well-known standards in software engineering.

 ## Backend APIs